 If you’re enrolled in a Medicare Cost Plan, you may need to start looking into other coverage options.
 As of December 31, 2018, these plans have mainly been discontinued, and are only available to consumers in 11 states.1,2

 Medicare Cost Plans are hybrid Medicare plans that share features from Medicare Advantage and Medigap supplemental insurance plans.
-They’re offered by private insurance companies to consumers in 15 states and the District of Columbia.
-About 535,000 Cost Plan enrollees, with more than 400,000 living in Minnesota, will be affected when the plans go away at the end of 2018.
+They’re offered by private insurance companies.

 Why Are Medicare Cost Plans not Renewing?

-The short story is that Cost Plan contracts will not be renewed in areas that have at least two competing Medicare Advantage plans that meet certain enrollment requirements.
-If your organization has decided to convert your plan to Medicare Advantage, it can continue as a Cost Plan until the end of 2018.
+Medicare Cost Plan contracts were not renewed in areas where there were more than one Medicare Advantage plan available.
+If your organization decided to convert your plan to Medicare Advantage, it was able to continue as a Cost Plan through the end of the year.

 However, you can only switch your Medicare Part D Prescription Drug coverage during the annual enrollment period.

-Many of the country’s leading insurance companies are expanding their options in areas that currently have Medicare Cost Plans.
-During this year’s annual enrollment period, you’ll likely see additional Medicare plans from existing companies and offerings for plans from companies that are new to your area.
+Many recognized insurance companies have expanded their options in areas that previously had Medicare Cost Plans.
+During the annual enrollment period, it’s possible that you saw additional Medicare plans from existing companies and offerings for plans from companies that are new to your area.